-Where a child's needs are considerate, long-term and there is little progress following interventions and support from outside agencies, we may apply for the child to be assessed for an EHC Plan.
+Where a child's needs are considerable, long-term and there is little progress following interventions and support from outside agencies, we may apply for the child to be assessed for an EHC Plan.
 This process will involve presenting to County detailed records of our provision and its impact for their consideration.
 Parents/carers will be fully involved in the process and have the opportunity to contribute to the reports.
 If the application for an EHC Plan is successful, a member of the Local Authority will call a meeting for parents, the child and the school together with any health or social care professionals who are involved with the family.
 The meeting will record the child's strengths, their dreams and aspirations as well as the barriers they face.
-Following the meeting.
+Following the meeting, the LA will produce the EHC Plan which will record the decisions made at the meeting.
 A formal review of children with a Statement of Special Educational Needs (pre-2014) or an EHC Plan is held annually, or biannually if the child is 5 years old or under.